 Price Range: from $5 to $20

 Travel and trip cancellation insurance.
-We recommend World Nomads since it includes mountain rescue and repatriation insurance which are required and not covered by all insurance policies.
+We recommend HeyMondo(get a 5% discount for being a Monkeys and Mountains reader) since it includes mountain rescue and repatriation insurance which are required and not covered by all insurance policies.
 Also, unlike many insurance policies, it also covers pandemics so if you become ill or unable to travel due to COVID, they’ll cover you.
 Check out their site for the specific details, as not everything is included.

 Money When Trekking

 Many mountain huts do not accept credit cards so be sure to bring enough cash with you.
 You can expect to pay €12 – €15 for a packed lunch from the mountain huts in the Alps.
 You’ll also need money for drinks at your hut.
 If you’re trekking route has optional transfers, plan for this as well in case you want to take a lift or a bus to shorten your hike.
 Plus it’s a good idea to bring extra cash as a contingency.